- Jenny Bledsoe, VP of Operations, Meyer Corporation, US

 - Regina Youngblood, HR Director, City of Durham

-- The role of HR in addressing C-suite discord can be a difficult path to navigate, due to the fact that HR is often both part of the C-suite and reports to the CEO.
-This can create a tricky dynamic, especially when broaching more personal topics, such as behaviors and communication styles.
+- The role of HR in addressing C-suite discord can be a difficult path to navigate as HR is often part of the C-suite and reports to the CEO.
+This can create a tricky dynamic.

 - Underlying power dynamics in the C-suite often lead to discord, but can be difficult to alter.
-The egos that sometimes accompany positions of power can also make it difficult to gain traction for changing the status quo of operating.
+The egos that sometimes accompany positions of power can also make it difficult to gain traction for changing the C-suite status quo.

 - Resolving C-suite conflict is about leadership.
-The head of HR should engage in this issue, not because they are HR, but rather because it is an important component of being a strong leader in the organization.
+The head of HR should engage in this issue not because they are HR but because it is an important component of being a strong people leader in the organization.

-- The members of the C-suite are role models for the rest of the organization.
+- The C-suite is a role model for the rest of the organization.
 The behaviors and interactions of the C-suite trickle down and impact the way the rest of the organization interacts.
 Ensuring that your C-suite has a healthy team dynamic will translate into success for all levels of the organization.

 Impact and Result

-- The first step in addressing C-suite discord is making sure that the CEO is onboard.
-If the CEO does not support the initiative, you will not gain any traction with the rest of the C-suite team.
+- It is essential that CEO supports the initiative, otherwise you will not gain any traction with the rest of the C-suite team.

-- Assess the issues that underlie the causes of discord by gathering input from all C-suite members, and put in place action steps that will help the C-suite shift from unhealthy conflict to collaboration.
+- Assess the issues that are underlying the causes of discord by gathering input from all C-suite members and put in place action steps that will help the C-suite shift from unhealthy conflict to collaboration.